graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 }
 ```

-### Working with Batch Extensions
+#### Working with Batch Extensions

 Batch extensions work differently than standard field resolvers; they don't resolve a single item at a time.
 This means our `@toUpper` example above won't work as `context.Result` won't be a string.
 Should you employ a post resolver that may be applied to a batch extension you'll need to handle the resultant dictionary differently than you would a single field value.
-The dictionary will always be of the format `IDictionary<TSource, TResult>` where `TSource` is the data type of the field set that owns the field the directive was applied to and `TResult` is the data type or an `IEnumerable` of the data type for the field, depending on the
+The dictionary will always be of the format `IDictionary<TSource, TResult>` where `TSource` is the data type of the field that owns the field the directive was applied to and `TResult` is the data type or an `IEnumerable` of the data type the target field returns.
-batch extension declaration.
 The dictionary is always keyed by source item reference.

 :::caution Be Careful with Batch Type Extensions
  Batch Extensions will return a dictionary of data not a single item.
 Your post resolver must be able to handle this dictionary if applied to a field that is a `[BatchExtensionType]`.
 :::

 ## Type System Directives

+(_**a.k.a.
+Schema Directives**_)

 Type System directives are applied to schema items and executed at start up while the schema is being created.